anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 ## 1. Current Work Focus

-The current focus is on refactoring UI components for better maintainability and readability, starting with the main Dashboard.
+The current focus is on refactoring UI components for better maintainability and readability.

 ## 2. Recent Changes & Activities